Krishnarachapudi/Machine-Learning-Techniques/README.md

 # Machine-Learning-Techniques
-All Machine Learning techniques explanation with python and R codes.
+This repository contains all the Machine Learning techniques explanation with python and R snippet of codes.